Stateful Iteration State-Carry: Typed Persistent State for Long Agent Loops¶

 Optimization quality was comparable on both tasks — token reduction did not degrade outcomes (Jabbarvaziri, 2026).

-The paper's reference implementation uses LangGraph, but the pattern — state lives outside the prompt, accessed by tool call — is framework-agnostic, and resembles a code-native memory substrate specialised for iteration loops:
+The paper's reference implementation uses LangGraph, but the pattern is framework-agnostic — state lives outside the prompt, accessed by tool call.
+It resembles a code-native memory substrate specialized for iteration loops:

 - Define a typed state object for the loop's experimental record — current best metric, last hyperparameter set, recent failure traces, working files.
 Keep fields minimal; every additional field becomes another schema migration (Mem0, 2026).